Avenues to Compromise

 Analysis of organizations' antivirus and antimalware deployments often reveals an environment in which most workstations are configured with antivirus and antimalware software that is enabled and current.
 Exceptions are usually workstations that connect infrequently to the corporate environment or employee devices for which antivirus and antimalware software can be difficult to deploy, configure, and update.

 Server populations, however, tend to be less consistently protected in many compromised environments.
 As reported in the 2012 Data Breach Investigations, 94 percent of all data compromises involved servers, which represents an 18 percent increase over the previous year, and 69 percent of attacks incorporated malware.
-In server populations, it is not uncommon to find that antivirus and antimalware installations are inconsistently configured, outdated, misconfigured, or even disabled.
+In server populations, it isn't uncommon to find that antivirus and antimalware installations are inconsistently configured, outdated, misconfigured, or even disabled.
 In some cases, the antivirus and antimalware software is disabled by administrative staff, but in other cases, attackers disable the software after compromising a server via other vulnerabilities.
 When the antivirus and antimalware software is disabled, the attackers then plant malware on the server and focus on propagating compromise across the server population.

 Law Number Three: If you don't keep up with security fixes, your network won't be yours for long. - 10 Immutable Laws of Security Administration